Survival International

 These schemes are a scam and are dangerous for people and the climate.
 It’s blood carbon.

-Tens of thousands of pastoralist Indigenous Samburu, Borana and Rendille people have long grazed and depended on the nearly 5 million acres now covered by Northern Rangeland Trust's (NRT) carbon offset project in Northern Kenya.
+Tens of thousands of pastoralist Indigenous Samburu, Borana, Maasai and Rendille people have long grazed and depended on the nearly 5 million acres now covered by Northern Rangeland Trust's (NRT) carbon offset project in Northern Kenya.
 Their ancestral lands, their ways of life and their ability to feed their families are threatened by NRT’s project, which claims to increase the amount of carbon stored in the soil by changing pastoralist grazing patterns and the sustainable way they use their land.
 The Indigenous communities were not properly consulted about the project.
+A Kenyan court recently ruled that some of NRT’s activities in the area are unconstitutional and illegal.

 The least responsible for climate change are paying the price for a destruction they didn’t cause.

-NRT has already made millions from this scheme by selling carbon credits, and is set to earn many millions more.
+NRT has already made millions from this scheme by selling carbon credits, and, if the project is allowed to continue, is set to earn many millions more.
 NRT’s armed wildlife rangers have been implicated in serious human rights abuses against local Indigenous people and carbon credit sales could fund such abuses.
 There is also strong evidence that the project fails to do what it promises; store more carbon.
 By enabling companies to greenwash their emissions, the scheme could accelerate climate change rather than prevent it.

 Despite the abuses and doubts, Verra, an organization which oversees the certification of projects and the sale of carbon credits, has certified NRT’s scheme.

-With your support, we pushed Verra into suspending the project and conducting a review.
-But this review is a shocking whitewash, and Verra is allowing NRT to keep on selling Blood carbon credits.
-We need to keep up the pressure!
+With your support, we pushed Verra into suspending the project twice!
+Its first review was a shocking whitewash and Verra allowed NRT to keep on selling Blood carbon credits.
+This time, they must get it right: we need to keep up the pressure!

 Verra (who oversee the certification of carbon credits);

-NRT's funders and backers: French development bank AFD; USAID Kenya; the European Commission; the Danish Embassy in Kenya, the Nature Conservancy;
+NRT's funders and backers: French development agency AFD; USAID Kenya; the European Commission; the EU Ambassador to Kenya; the Danish Embassy in Kenya, the Nature Conservancy;

 Don't miss out on your next chance to stand with Indigenous and tribal peoples worldwide.

 We take your privacy seriously.
 We will never sell or swap your details.
-You can unsubscribe at any time from the footer of our emails or change how you hear from us by calling our team on 510 858 3950 or emailing us at [email protected].
+You can unsubscribe at any time from the footer of our emails or change how you hear from us by calling our team on +44(0)207 687 8700 (International headquarters) / 510 858 3950 (US office) or emailing us at [email protected] (International headquarters) / [email protected] (US office).
 Find out how we protect and use your personal data in our Privacy Policy.